Publicist Heads Off Racist Accusations, Says Sean Spicer ‘Can’t Recall’ Using N-Word Against Black Classmate

-A publicist for Regenery Publishing, Lauren McCue, says that ex-White House press secretary Sean Spicer “can’t recall” using the n-word against a black classmate in prep school.
+A publicist for Regnery Publishing, Lauren McCue, says that ex-White House press secretary Sean Spicer “can’t recall” using the n-word against a black classmate in prep school.
 The incident reportedly occurred when both were students at the Rhode Island Portsmouth Abbey School.

 The New York Post reports that Spicer’s ex-classmate confronted him at a book signing in Middletown on Friday.
 Alex Lombard, who resides in Cambridge, Massachusetts, claims that Spicer used a racial slur to describe him years ago.